Continue to site >

 Fund Description

-The Fund is an actively managed exchange-traded fund (“ETF”) that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of one or more select U.S.-listed exchange-traded products (“ETP”) that seek exposure to Bitcoin, which is a “cryptocurrency” (each an “Underlying ETP” and collectively, the “Underlying ETPs”), subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
+The Fund is an actively managed exchange-traded fund (“ETF”) that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of one or more select U.S.-listed exchange-traded products (“ETP”) that seek exposure to Bitcoin, which is a “cryptocurrency,” (or an index of such ETPs) (each an “Underlying ETP” and collectively, (including when exposure is through an index of such ETPs), the “Underlying ETPs”), subject to participation in a portion of potential investment gains as a result of the nature of the options strategy it employs.
 Although Bitcoin may be referred to as a “cryptocurrency” it is not yet widely accepted as a means of payment.
-The Fund uses a synthetic covered call strategy that is designed to provide income and indirect exposure to the share price returns of one or more Underlying ETPs.
-In addition, the strategy is designed to produce higher income levels when the Underlying ETP experiences or Underlying ETPs experience, as applicable, more volatility.
+The Fund uses a synthetic covered call strategy that is designed to seek to generate options premiums and indirect exposure to the share price returns of one or more Underlying ETPs.
+In addition, the strategy is designed to produce a higher level of options premiums when the Underlying ETP experiences or Underlying ETPs experience, as applicable, more volatility.

 An Underlying ETP may include both: